Worst Restaurant Food Poisonings of the Past 40 Years

 After the crisis, the Burger King began a campaign of advertising in newspapers around the country to clear up confusion over whether its beef is safe.

 It was a hot summer in southern Ohio.
-Just after the July 4th holiday folks who ate tainted coleslaw became sick with symptoms of E. coli.
-The outbreak that sickened 18 at four Cincinnati locations of Kentucky Fried Chicken, 11 were hospitalized.
+Just after the July 4th holiday, folks who ate tainted coleslaw became sick with symptoms of E. coli.
+The outbreak sickened 18 people at four Cincinnati locations of Kentucky Fried Chicken; 11 were hospitalized.
 Ohio health officials noted that it had recorded 30 confirmed cases and 11 were attributed to KFC.
 Officials noted particular food-handling errors as possible explanations for the contamination: use of outer cabbage leaves, insufficient washing of cabbage, and use of unpeeled carrots.

 The incident changed the way KFC outlets receive and handle coleslaw.
 No longer was cabbage prepped and chopped at the individual restaurants.

 Food handling and facility layout was the culprit at two Sizzler restaurants in Wisconsin.
 Raw meat for tacos and sirloin tips cross-contaminated watermelon and was the source of an E. coli outbreak in July 2000.
 736 people fell ill and 64 cases of E.coli were confirmed.
 23 required hospitalization and a three-year-old girl died.
 The girl’s family and 138 other plaintiffs reached a $13.5 million settlement with Sizzler's meat supplier in 2012.

 Sizzler struggled to stay alive as a restaurant chain after the outbreak.
 It emerged from bankruptcy in 1998.
 To its credit, it paid families for their medical bills as it pursued suits with its suppliers.